6 Torsion

 \[ \tau=\frac{\tau_{\max }}{c} \rho \]

 The last step in developing the shear stress relationship to torque involves considering the equilibrium of the shaft.
-Refer to Figure 6.11.
-If each point (i) on the cross-section with area dAi has a given amount of shear stress,τi, then the corresponding force at each point dFi can be calculated as:
+Refer to Figure 6.11 in which the square is a representative point (i) subjected to an infinitesimal force dFi corresponding to the shear stress discussed above.
+If each point (i) on the cross-section has an area of dAi then dFi can be calculated as:

 Recalling that the internal torque everywhere on the shaft is T, equilibrium dictates that the sum of the moments about the center of the cross-section should be equal to T. For an infinite number of points on the cross-section, this summation can be performed as an integral:

 Since τmax and c are constant, they can be pulled outside the integral, leaving the integral portion to be \(\int \rho_i^2 d A\), which is the definition of the polar moment of inertia.
-The polar moment of inertia is the moment of inertia around the out of plane axis, which is the x-axis.
+The polar moment of inertia is the moment of inertia around the out of plane axis, which is the x-axis in this case.
 The polar moment of inertia will be denoted with the letter J in this text.

 For a solid circular cross-section of outer radius, r, and outer diameter, d: